mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 15 Steppelord Formidable
 (14+)

-K’KREE TRAITS
+K'KREE TRAITS
-K’kree make use of the following traits.
+K'kree make use of the following traits.

-Big and Tough: K’kree are much bigger than humans and can soak up a lot more damage unless a vulnerable location such as the head is struck.
-Whenever a K’kree is subject to an effect that reduces END, whether through physical damage or exertion, END reduction is halved, dropping any fractions.
-For example, a K’kree who is hit for seven points of damage reduces END 3 points.
+Big and Tough: K'kree are much bigger than humans and can soak up a lot more damage unless a vulnerable location such as the head is struck.
+Whenever a K'kree is subject to an effect that reduces END, whether through physical damage or exertion, END reduction is halved, dropping any fractions.
+For example, a K'kree who is hit for seven points of damage reduces END 3 points.
 END is also treated as being doubled for the purposes of determining the duration (but not effectiveness) of physical activity.

-Claustrophobic: K’kree are intensely claustrophobic and will often refuse to enter fully enclosed spaces.
-If forced to do so, or upon discovering they are confined, a K’kree may panic or collapse.
+Claustrophobic: K'kree are intensely claustrophobic and will often refuse to enter fully enclosed spaces.
+If forced to do so, or upon discovering they are confined, a K'kree may panic or collapse.
 A Difficult (10+) END check is required to enter a confined space.
 Small spaces like a starship stateroom impose DM-2 and very tight spaces like a crawlway impose DM-4.

-A K’kree who fails the check will not enter, no matter what.
+A K'kree who fails the check will not enter, no matter what.
 If already in the confined space, they will wriggle out with no regard to whom they squash.
 If this is not possible, roll 1D.
-On a 4+ the K’kree will freeze in place and refuse to move, or else will begin to thrash about in a panic.
+On a 4+ the K'kree will freeze in place and refuse to move, or else will begin to thrash about in a panic.

-New claustrophobia checks are made every time the K’kree encounters something unsettling or is hurt.
+New claustrophobia checks are made every time the K'kree encounters something unsettling or is hurt.
-Noises up ahead or something as minor as snagging a piece of clothing on a projection can trigger a psychotic episode – which in turn can make it very difficult to help a trapped K’kree.
+Noises up ahead or something as minor as snagging a piece of clothing on a projection can trigger a psychotic episode – which in turn can make it very difficult to help a trapped K'kree.

-A K’kree leader may make a Difficult (10+) Patriarchy check to lead his family or warband into the space, provided he passes his own END check first.
+A K'kree leader may make a Difficult (10+) Patriarchy check to lead his family or warband into the space, provided he passes his own END check first.

-Gregarious: K’kree need others of their own kind around them at all times.
-A K’kree deprived of such companionship is likely to flee towards the nearest herd (or wherever he thinks a herd could be found) or become either violently agitated or all but catatonic.
-If a K’kree is cut off from others by a confined space the effect is intensified and checks for both claustrophobia and lack of contact must be made.
+Gregarious: K'kree need others of their own kind around them at all times.
+A K'kree deprived of such companionship is likely to flee towards the nearest herd (or wherever he thinks a herd could be found) or become either violently agitated or all but catatonic.
+If a K'kree is cut off from others by a confined space the effect is intensified and checks for both claustrophobia and lack of contact must be made.
 Failing both will lead to a mental breakdown which may have long-term effects.

-A K’kree suddenly deprived of company must make an Average (8+) END check to cope in the short term, with a DM of anything up to –6 if the incident is very violent.
-For example, a K’kree who sees his family hit by a speeding truck is likely to flee in panic immediately and suffer long-term effects when he realises he will be forever without them.
+A K'kree suddenly deprived of company must make an Average (8+) END check to cope in the short term, with a DM of anything up to –6 if the incident is very violent.
+For example, a K'kree who sees his family hit by a speeding truck is likely to flee in panic immediately and suffer long-term effects when he realises he will be forever without them.
 A Effect of –6 or worse indicates permanent madness that may or may not be treatable.

-In the longer term, a K’kree who is alone, whether as an outcast or having become lost, may be able to cope if there is some hope of a return to the herd – even as a casteless hanger-on at the fringes.
+In the longer term, a K'kree who is alone, whether as an outcast or having become lost, may be able to cope if there is some hope of a return to the herd – even as a casteless hanger-on at the fringes.
 Each day, a Difficult (10+) END check is required.
-Success indicates the K’kree can act rationally and productively that day without penalty.
-A DM equal to any negative Effect is applied to all tasks on days the K’kree fails the check, and the K’kree will be nervous, irritable and likely to rage-quit on any task that seems remotely difficult.
+Success indicates the K'kree can act rationally and productively that day without penalty.
+A DM equal to any negative Effect is applied to all tasks on days the K'kree fails the check, and the K'kree will be nervous, irritable and likely to rage-quit on any task that seems remotely difficult.
-An Effect of –6 or worse results in a collapse into despair for D3 days, during which the K’kree will just wander aimlessly, destroy things he has created and contemplate suicide.
+An Effect of –6 or worse results in a collapse into despair for D3 days, during which the K'kree will just wander aimlessly, destroy things he has created and contemplate suicide.

-**Speed of Hoof:** If a K’kree performs three minor actions in a round and all three are used for movement (as described on page 72 of the _Traveller Core Rulebook_ ), then it gains a bonus minor action, which can also be
+**Speed of Hoof:** If a K'kree performs three minor actions in a round and all three are used for movement (as described on page 72 of the _Traveller Core Rulebook_ ), then it gains a bonus minor action, which can also be